WBZ-TV’s Lisa Hughes and David Wade riding the PMC.

-WBZ-TV is proud to support The Pan-Mass Challenge, the single largest athletic fundraising event in the country.
-Over the last 34 years, PMC cyclists have raised more than $400 million for patient care and cancer research at the Dana-Farber Cancer Institute.
-On August 2 & 3, 2014, the Pan-Mass Challenge aims to raise an additional $40 million to fight cancer.
+WBZ-TV is proud to support The Pan-Mass Challenge (PMC), the single largest athletic fundraising event in the country.
+Since 1980, PMC cyclists have raised more than $654 million for patient care and cancer research at the Dana-Farber Cancer Institute.
+In 2017, the Pan-Mass Challenge raised $51 million to fight cancer, and a record breaking $56 million in 2018.
 For more information about the PMC, visit PMC.org.

-This year’s two day rides are Saturday and Sunday, August 2nd and 3rd, with Opening Ceremonies Friday night in Sturbridge.
+This year’s two day rides are Saturday and Sunday, August 3rd and 4th, with Opening Ceremonies on Friday night, August 2nd in Sturbridge.
 One-day ride options are available on Saturday or Sunday.

 Thousands of riders and volunteers have lost loved ones to the disease, still more ride in honor of those in treatment, and over 900 PMC riders and volunteers are cancer survivors.
 The PMC donates 100% of every rider-raised dollar to Dana-Farber Cancer Institute through the Jimmy Fund.
 In addition the PMC has over 4,000 volunteers and 200+ corporate sponsors.